 Couples counseling can help partners learn how to communicate with and support each other, and it may help resolve any relationship problems that could be affecting sexual intimacy.

 Other forms of intimacy

 There are ways to maintain physical intimacy while someone undergoes treatment for ED.
 For example, nonsexual touching, which includes kissing, cuddling, and hand-holding, can make people feel closer and help people with ED feel supported.

 The UCLA also suggest experimenting with other forms of sexual activity.
 Doing this can help both partners experience pleasure without the need for penetration.
 It may also reduce pressure on the male to “perform,” and so lessen performance anxiety.

-As part of treatment, a person with ED may need to make certain lifestyle changes, such as:
+As part of treatment, a person with ED may need to make certain lifestyle changes,

 - stopping smoking, if a smoker

 - maintaining a moderate body weight